Reading 1251: Preservation

 George M. Hart was a steam locomotive historian who formerly worked with Reading Company for years.
 As the famed Iron Horse Rambles excursion trains were coming to an end, Hart decided to operate his own steam excursions in various parts of the Northeastern United States, and he founded his own private company Rail Tours Incorporated.
 In early 1964, Hart purchased No. 1251 from the Reading and after some repair work was completed, No. 1251 was put into excursion service over the Maryland and Pennsylvania Railroad in York County.
 Owing to its low fuel capacity, No. 1251 was also fitted with an ex-Reading tender to decrease the amount of stops it would require.

 No. 1251's running gear and lubricator.

-In October 1966, No. 1251 was formerly retired from excursion service after its flue time expired, and it was subsequently replaced by larger locomotives from the Canadian Pacific Railway, including 4-6-0 No. 972.
+In October 1966, No. 1251 was formerly retired from excursion service after its flue time expired, and it was subsequently replaced by larger locomotives from the Canadian Pacific Railway, including No. 972.
 Two years later, No. 1251 was sold to the Pennsylvania Historical and Museum Commission with the hopes of putting it on static display at Hart's future museum ground at Strasburg.
 No. 1251 was moved across the Strasburg Rail Road and was put in the yard of the new Railroad Museum of Pennsylvania for storage.
 As construction of the museum's building was almost completed in 1972, No. 1251 was outright donated to it as a permanent addition to their locomotive collection.

 In 1982, museum volunteers worked to cosmetically restore No. 1251 to make it more presentable for public view, and when it was completed No. 1251 was moved inside the museum's main building, surrounded by a few Pennsylvania Railroad locomotives.
-As of 2025, the locomotive remains inside the museum, and there are no plans of restoring No. 1251 back to operating condition anytime soon.
+As of 2025, the locomotive remains inside the museum.